• Call Contact

 Singapore has been a major gold supplier to China since 2013, which was previously not publicly known.
 According to Statlink, Singapore net exported 102 tonnes to China in 2017, a record year and up 177 % from 2016.
 In total China net imported an estimated 1,082 tonnes in 2017, while SGE(I) withdrawals accounted for 2,030 tonnes.
 Continue Reading arrow

-Central Banks Care about the Gold Price – Enough to Manipulate it!
+Central Banks Care Enough About Gold to Manipulate It

 Money as a Measuring Stick